By: Todd Hollingshead

 This summer she is headed to NASA’s Jet Propulsion Lab, a 175-acre research and development campus near Pasadena where she will apply her research in compliant mechanisms to spacecraft development.
 Read more about the JPL here.

-Compliant mechanisms are jointless, elastic structures that use flexibility to create movement.
-Examples include tweezers, fingernail clippers or a bow-and-arrow.
-Howell is a leading expert in compliant mechanism research.
+Compliant mechanisms are jointless, elastic structures that use flexibility to perform their function.
+Common examples are fingernail clippers, tweezers, or a bow-and-arrow.

 Zirbel, who has bachelor’s and master’s degrees from BYU, will be spending 10 weeks at the JPL to research how compliant mechanisms – which eliminate friction and the need for lubrication – can improve robotic spacecraft.

 “I want to see where these mechanisms can make an immediate and significant impact in the devices they are creating,” Zirbel said.
 “For example, there are some spacecraft that have a solar array that needs to deployed after launch.
 If we could replace the hinges on those systems with a compliant space mechanism, it could be a great benefit.”